tjworks/angoose/README.md

 Or if there is no data to return, just skip the `return` statement.

-If there is error during the method, you may simply throw an exception:
+If there is error during the method, you may return an error(avoid throw an error if possible):

 		if(!require("fs").existsSync(filename))
-			throw "File "+ filename+" does not exit.";
+			return new Error( "File "+ filename+" does not exit");

 **Method has async call**